zeam-vm/GPU-Erlang-WS-2018/description.md

 # Conclusion and Future Works

-We have proposed to convert an Elixir code using Flow to a GPU executable code because such an Elixir code fits the SIMD architecture that is adopted as GPUs.
+To solve the performance and setting problems of Python and its libraries, we have proposed to convert an Elixir code using Flow to a GPU executable code because such an Elixir code fits the SIMD architecture that is adopted as GPUs.

 We have shown a demonstration benchmark using the Logistic Maps.
 We describe the native code in our benchmark in Rust using Rustler and ocl.
 This leads to awesome easiness of setting.